aawork/walmart/README.md

 ```

 #### Run API Server Only

-execute in /server:
+in /server:

 ```
     gradle start
 ```
 #### Run Client Only

-execute in /client:
+in /client:

 ```
     npm start
 ```
-### Run Client e2e Test
+### 4. Run Client e2e Test
 Preconditions:
 * API server is running
 * Client app is running

-execute in /client:
+in /client:

 ```
     npm test
 ```